 Knowing your unique career goals can help you determine which type of program is the best fit.
 In addition to varying degree levels (i.e., B.A., M.A., Ph.D., Psy.D.), psychology schools generally follow a specific training model: research/scientist, scientist/practitioner, or practitioner/scholar.
 These training models define the focus of the program—driven towards clinic practice or research and/or experimentation.

 The program type also includes the specialty or concentration areas studied.
-These may include broad or specific areas, such as Clinical, Social, Developmental, and Neuropsychological.
+These may include broad or specific areas, such as Forensic Psychology, Educational Psychology, Clinical Psychology, Social Psychology, Organizational Psychology, Developmental, and Neuropsychological among many others.

 It's also important to reflect on the way you’d like to receive instruction.
 Many students today work toward their degrees while working part-time jobs or raising families.
 Such students may prefer a psychology program that offers flexible formats completely online or hybrid, like some of the programs at Alliant International University’s California School of Professional Psychology.
 On the other hand, some students may find that they learn better by engaging entirely through face-to-face lectures and discussions.